okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 ### 2: Display QR Code and option to select other channels

-After the user chooses Okta Verify (which is the last step in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment)), display the QR Code using the `IdxTransaction` response from `OktaAuth.idx.proceed()`.
+Display the QR Code using the `IdxTransaction` response from `OktaAuth.idx.proceed()`.
 In addition, to the QR Code also display a link to choose an alternative enrollment channel (for example, email or SMS).
 The option to select a different enrollment channel is indicated by the `select-enrollment-channel` value under `Idxtransaction.availableSteps[n].name`.

 #### IdxTransaction response